wp-cli/handbook/_posts/2016-07-20-restful-wp-cli-update-4.md

 There are a [number of ways the diff command could be improved](https://github.com/wp-cli/restful/issues?q=is%3Aissue+is%3Aopen+label%3Acommand%3Adiff), so consider this implementation to be the prototype.

 What's next?

+More immediately, I'd like to start looking at how well RESTful WP-CLI works with plugins and themes.
+If you've written custom endpoints for the WP REST API, [please weigh in on this Github issue](https://github.com/wp-cli/restful/issues/85) so I can check it out.

 Ultimately, the goal is for `wp rest post` to replace `wp post`, but there are many months between here and there.
 In this future where WP-CLI packages are first-class citizens amongst the commands in WP-CLI core, RESTful WP-CLI gets to serve as a testbed for figuring out how that actually works.
 We shall see, we shall see.

 As always, thanks for your support!